ShivvDog623/movies-api/README.md

 ### To Start Server
 Use command `python3 wsgi.py` to start the sever to make API requests.
 Server will run on local host port.

+### Up And Running
+Once up and running copy and paste the localhost server from the terminal and paste into webpage.
+This will show the movies database in the tables seperated on an html file.